AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving: Methodology

-In this section, we present an overview of AutoDrive-R².
+\textbf{Overview.} In this section, we present an overview of AutoDrive-R².
 The target of trajectory planning task requires the model to forecast a vehicle’s future motion based on its historical sensor data and contextual information.
 Formally, given a sequence of historical vehicle states $H$ (including position, acceleration, velocity, steering angle, etc.) and its camera image $F$, the model $M$ outputs predicted bird's-eye view (BEV) trajectory coordinates $T$ over the next 3 seconds at 0.5-second intervals, defined as $T = M(H, F)$.

 As depicted in Fig. \ref{fig:2}, our training process contains two stages.
-In the first stage, we construct a high-quality dataset nuScenesR$^2$-6K for cold start to build cognitive bridges between input information and output trajectories through a four-step logical chain with self-reflection for validation.
-In the second stage, we employ a physics-based reinforcement learning framework that integrates spatial alignment, vehicle dynamic and temporal smoothness criteria to ensure physically feasible and safe trajectory generation.
+In stage one, we construct a high-quality dataset nuScenesR$^2$-6K for cold start to build cognitive bridges between input information and output trajectories through a four-step logical chain with self-reflection for validation.
+In stage two, we employ a physics-based reinforcement learning framework that integrates spatial alignment, vehicle dynamic and temporal smoothness to ensure physically feasible trajectory generation.